DisilluSion42/Engineering-Data-Science/README.md

 # Engineering-Data-Science
-This repository includes the primary projects of mine during learning Statistics and Data Science for Engineers.
+This repository summarizes my projects during learning Statistics and Data Science for Engineers, including